 IgG4-related sclerosing cholangitis (IgG4-SC) is a rare cholangiopathy that causes symptoms similar to those of primary sclerosing cholangitis.
 IgG4-SC can manifest with cholangitis and pancreatitis.
 Diagnosis requires an abnormal cholangiogram, elevated serum IgG4 levels, and histologic analysis.
-Treatment with corticosteroids leads to dramatic and lasting remission.
+Treatment with glucocorticoids leads to dramatic and lasting remission.

 (See also Overview of Biliary Function.)